istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 sleep.legacy to httpbin.bar: 200
 {{< /text >}}

-If you installed Istio with `values.global.proxy.privildeged=true`, you can use `tcpdump` to verify traffic is encrypted or not.
+If you installed Istio with `values.global.proxy.privileged=true`, you can use `tcpdump` to verify traffic is encrypted or not.

 {{< text bash >}}